[This article was first published on 17th March 2020, but is being updated regularly. Last update: 5th January 2021]

 France: All final Baccalauréat examinations were cancelled for each of the three streams (général, technologique and professionnel).
 Students’ grades were based on continuous assessment throughout their final year.
 Results were released on 7th July.
 Schools and universities began to reopen at the beginning of September; some universities are offering blended learning.
 Some universities have moved courses online following outbreaks.

 Germany: Schools began to reopen gradually in some Länder from 20th April.
 Abitur exams went ahead and all results have been released.
 Students were able to choose whether to take university exams, which were offered in-person or online.
-Most universities are starting the new academic year online.
+Most universities started the new academic year online.
 Schools reopened after the summer holidays.
+Schools are now closed until the end of January as part of a second lockdown.

 Ireland: Exams for the Leaving Certificate were cancelled.
 Calculated grades were released on 7th September.
 Schools have reopened.
 In higher education, most teaching is online, with only tutorials and laboratory work taking place on campus.

 Italy: Written examinations for the Esame di Stato were cancelled; students just took an oral exam.
 Oral exams took place from 17th June.
 Schools reopened at the start of September; some teaching face-to-face, others remotely.
-According to new restrictions introduced on 26th October, schools and universities must teach at least 75% remotely until 24th November.
+According to new restrictions introduced on 26th October, schools and universities were required to teach at least 75% remotely until 24th November.
+Schools are now partially open.

 Lithuania: Exams for the Brandos Atestatas took place between 22nd June and 21st July.
-Schools have now reopened.
+Schools reopened in September, but secondary schools and universities were closed again in November.

 Luxembourg: Final year secondary exams went ahead as planned from 25th May.
 Schools have reopened for the new academic year and the University of Luxembourg is delivering courses through a hybrid model combining online and small group teaching.

 Malta: School and universities were closed until the end of the academic year.
-Examinations for the Matriculation Certificate, which were due to take place in May, were postponed and are taking place in September.
-Schools are due to reopen gradually from 7th October.
+Examinations for the Matriculation Certificate, which were due to take place in May, were postponed and took place in September.
+Schools reopened gradually from 7th October.

 Moldova: National exams for the Diploma de Bacalaureat were cancelled.
-Schools have now reopened.
+Schools are now open.

 Montenegro: Schools reopened in October for students in primary schools and the first year of secondary education, with other students taught remotely.

 Netherlands: Primary schools partially reopened on 11th May with secondary schools following from the beginning of June.
 All national exams for the 2019-20 school year were cancelled.
 Students obtained their school leaving certificates based on their results in the school exams.
 School exams were held online where possible.
-Schools have now fully reopened.
+Schools are now closed until at least 9th February.

 North Macedonia: Classes resumed online at the beginning of October for older students, with only younger pupils attending face-to-face classes.

 Norway: All written exams were cancelled.
-Schools have now reopened.
+Schools are now fully open.

 Poland: Schools reopened for some pupils on 24th May.
 The Matura exams took place between 8th and 29th June.
-Schools have now fully reopened.
+Schools fully reopened in September, but schools and universities were closed again in November.

 Portugal: Exames Nacionais do Ensino Secundário (ENES) exams went ahead in July, but only for the purpose of admission to higher education.
-Schools have now fully reopened.
+Schools are now open.

 Romania: Only 8th and 12th grade students returned to school before the summer break.
 Bacalaureat examinations went ahead as originally planned from 22nd June.
-Most schools have reopened for the new academic year, but decisions will be taken locally, with schools in areas reporting high numbers of cases teaching online.
+Most schools reopened for the new academic year, but decisions were taken locally, with schools in areas reporting high numbers of cases teaching online.
+All schools were closed in November due to an increase in cases nationally and will continue to teach online in January.

 Russia: The Unified State Examinations were postponed until 3rd-23rd July.
 Students were not required to pass these exams to obtain the Certificate of Secondary General Education; this was issued to all students in June.
 Schools reopened for the new academic year on 1st September.
-Universities also plan to start the new academic year with face-to-face delivery, but blended learning will also be available in many institutions.
+Some universities started the new academic year with face-to-face delivery, but blended learning will also be available in many institutions.
+Following a rise in cases, schools in some regions have switched to distance learning, and all universities in Moscow and St Petersburg will be teaching online until February 2021.

 Slovakia: The written part of the Matura exam was cancelled.
-Schools have now reopened.
+Schools reopened in September but teaching went online at the end of October for grade 5 and above.

 Spain: The Evaluación de Bachillerato para el Acceso a la Universidad (EBAU) (university entrance exam) was postponed and took place in July.
 Schools have reopened after the summer break.
 Universities are offering classes on campus but some have moved courses online following outbreaks.